lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/libretext/help.md

 -----
 The LibreTextImporter plugin is an importer plugin which imports LibreText data in CSV format from a .txt file.

-Data example
+Data
 -----
-Data for the import can be found at http://www.freestylelibre.de/
+Data for the importer can be found at http://www.freestylelibre.de/

 Configuration
 -----